MileHacker Logo

 • Archaeological Sites: No archaeological sites or ruins are widely known as major tourist attractions within Luzhou city itself.

-• Historical Districts: Older streets and housing areas in Luzhou retain traditional Sichuan architecture, specifically in Jiangyang District.
+• Historical Districts: Older streets and residential areas in Luzhou retain traditional Sichuan architecture, specifically in Jiangyang District.

 • Religious Sites: Luzhou Confucian Temple is a well-preserved site.
 Buddhist Temples across the area offer serene environments.